|

 conspiracy to keep David away from her.

-When the prosecuting counsel, Mr. Christmas Humphreys asked her, "Mrs.
+counsel, Mr. Christmas Humphreys asked her, "Mrs. Ellis, when you fired

-Ellis, when you fired that revolver at close range into the body of David
+that revolver at close range into the body of David Blakely what did you intend

-Blakely what did you intend to do" she replied, "It was obvious that
+to do" she replied, "It was obvious that when I shot him I intended

-There were legal submissions made by Mr. Melford
+submissions made by Mr. Melford Stevenson, QC,

-Stevenson, QC, counsel for the defence, regarding
+counsel for the defence, regarding provocation.
+Mr. Justice Havers

-careful consideration to these but ruled that there was "insufficient
+said he had given careful consideration to these but ruled that there was

-material, even upon a view of the evidence most favourable to the accused, to
+"insufficient material, even upon a view of the evidence most favourable

-support a verdict of manslaughter on the grounds of provocation."
+to the accused, to support a verdict of manslaughter on the grounds of

 Mr. Melford Stevenson said that in view of that